grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Ay, I was about to fuckin say anyway: there's a mid-sea depot about 100 miles from here.
 It's just over the line in the waters of a different Authority.
 Somewhat more permissive folks; bit more friendly to commerce.
 That's why the Authority on this side of the line are such a bunch of aggressive motherfuckin' assholes though --- they don't want shit running through here to there.
 If you can get this tub of yers to the depot, you can definitely get fuel there, and probably some poorly executed and overpriced repairs as well."

-"Sounds like a damn Eden."
+"Sounds like a fucking Eden."
 Said Percy.
 "Look, we aren't the type to ask for help, and I hate imposing on other folks business, just as I don't want 'em imposing on mine.
 But you can see we're more than a little desperate here.
 If you can allow Hemi --- and just Hemi --- aboard to take some specs of your boat, see if you're carrying anything he can use, we'll make it up to you at the depot. ...though honestly at the moment about all we can offer you is hot food."

 Shakes eyes brightened at that.
 "Hrm.
 Well I ain't been eating nothing but cold chow straight from the can for days now.
 A hot meal is a strong offer yer puttin' on the fuckin' table there.
 Alright.
 This big guy, and this big guy alone.
 And he don't look at nothing I don't want him to look at, and he don't get answers to no questions I don't want to answer.
 No pushin', right?"